-The research report Hemorrhaging Faith indicates that many of the youth raised in churches are leaving them.
+The research reports Hemorrhaging Faith (2012) and Renegotiating Faith (2018) indicate that many of the youth raised in churches are leaving them.
 It finds that 4 in 10 young adults raised as Evangelicals still attend religious services weekly, and that only 1 in 10 raised in Catholic or mainline traditions still attend as young adults.

 God calls His people to care for those who are vulnerable.
 In the Old Testament, this is evident in the call to care for the poor, the widow and those without parents.
 In the New Testament, Jesus calls us to love our neighbours as ourselves.
 Jesus’ parable of the Good Samaritan teaches that our neighbour is anyone who is in need.